What’s Public Speaking?

 A speaker often feels strongly that the audience would benefit from the message presented.
 After all, public speaking is purposeful, so giving a speech is the process of providing a group of people with information that is useful and relevant.
 It may sound like a simple process, but it requires keen delivery – including attention to verbal and nonverbal skills – argument creation, research, and rehearsal to create a captivating experience for your audience.
 Public speaking is more than a message, it’s an experience.

 Brené Brown is one speaker that creates an experience for her audience.
-You may be familiar with her TedTalk, “” from 2014 (she’s done some great stuff since then, too).
+You may be familiar with her TedTalk, “The Power of Vulnerability” from 2014 (she’s done some great stuff since then, too).
 She created a captivating experience with research around vulnerability, told stories that were intriguing, and used humour to draw the audience in —she advocated for ideas that were made meaningful to and for her audience.